PowerDNS/pdns/docs/settings.rst

   :ref:`metadata-also-notify` zone metadata to avoid this potential bottleneck.

 .. note::
-  If your slaves support an Internet Protocol version, which your master does not, then set ``only-notify`` to include only supported protocol version.
+  If your secondaries support an Internet Protocol version, which your primary does not, then set ``only-notify`` to include only supported protocol version.
   Otherwise there will be error trying to resolve address.

-  For example, slaves support both IPv4 and IPv6, but PowerDNS master have only IPv4, so allow only IPv4 with ``only-notify``:
+  For example, secondaries support both IPv4 and IPv6, but PowerDNS primary have only IPv4, so allow only IPv4 with ``only-notify``:

   .. code-block:: ini